In this article let us take a look at a question that comes up in our JCO workshops almost every time:

 This means that life there, due to the unpredictability of nature, is set against a high daily threat level.
-Every year Japan is hit by typhoons, earthquakes, floods and mudslides that impact whole regions and kill many people.
 For millennia, this experience has strongly influenced the Japanese way of thinking.

 As a response, Japanese culture, including business culture, places extreme importance on planning very many aspects of daily life and worklife down to the smallest detail.